| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 they did not like the treatment they were given by the Russians.
 They

+certainly didn't like the communist system.
 So the danger of Iraq going communist probably was somewhat

 exaggerated, but that wasn't the view in Washington.
 Don't misunderstand